Analysis by David Layfield

 Last Updated: October, 1st 2024

-The Isothermal Planning and Development Commission (IPDC) Section 8 Housing Choice Voucher waiting list is currently open.
-Applications are being accepted from October 1, 2024 at 8:00 am ET, until 1,000 applications have been submitted.
+The Isothermal Planning and Development Commission (IPDC) Section 8 Housing Choice Voucher waiting list is currently closed.
+Applications were last accepted from October 1, 2024.
+The waiting list was last open on November 4, 2019.
+There is no notice of when this waiting list will reopen.

 Preferences have not yet been confirmed.